Elizabeth Birch

-Elizabeth Millen Birch (born September 2, 1956) is an American attorney and former corporate executive who chaired the board of directors of the National Gay and Lesbian Task Force from 1992-1994.
+Elizabeth Millen Birch (born September 2, 1956) is an American attorney and former corporate executive who chaired the board of directors of the National Gay and Lesbian Task Force from 1992 to 1994.
 She served as the executive director of the Human Rights Campaign, the nation's largest LGBT organization, from January 1995 until January 2004.

 Education and law career

 Birch was born at Wright-Patterson Air Force Base in Dayton, Ohio, in 1956.
 Her father was a Canadian Air Force officer and she lived on numerous Canadian Air Force bases in her youth.
 During high school, she joined Up With People, a student performance group, and toured Europe and North Africa for a year.
-Birch graduated from the University of Hawaii in 1980 and earned a J.D. degree at the Santa Clara University School of Law.
+Birch graduated from the University of Hawaiʻi in 1980 and earned a Juris Doctor degree at the Santa Clara University School of Law.
 She was an associate attorney with the law firm of McCutchen, Doyle, Brown & Enersen until joining Apple in 1989.
-She later earned a Ph.D. from the University of Hawaii in 2004.
+She later earned a Ph.D. from the University of Hawaiʻi in 2004.

 Birch was worldwide director of litigation for Apple Computer and general counsel for its Claris subsidiary until 1995.